-The device meets the requirements of IEC 60601-1-2: 2014.
+The device meets the requirements of IEC 60601-1-2: 2020.

-- Use of accessories, transducers and cables other than those specified or provided by the manufacturer of this device could result in increased electromagnetic emissions or decreased electromagnetic immunity of this device and result in improper operation. - Use of this device adjacent to or stacked with other device should be avoided because it could result in improper operation.
-If such use is necessary, this device and the other device should be observed to verify that they are operating normally. - Portable RF communications equipment (including peripherals such as antenna cables and external antennas) should be used no closer than 30 cm (12 inches) to any part of the this device, including cables specified by the manufacturer.
-Otherwise, degradation of the performance of this device could result. - The non-ME EQUIPMENT (e.g. ITE) that is a part of an ME SYSTEM may be disrupted by the electromagnetic interference of nearby equipment.
-It may be necessary to take mitigation measures, such as re-orienting or relocating the non-ME EQUIPMENT or shielding the location. - This device is intended for use in professional healthcare facility environment only.
-If it is used in special environment, such as magnetic resonance imaging environment, the equipment/system may be disrupted by the operation of nearby equipment.
+- The use of unapproved accessories may diminish device performance. - Use of components, accessories, probes, and cables other than those specified may result in increased emission or decreased immunity of device. - The device needs special precautions regarding EMC and needs to be installed and put into service according to the EMC information provided below. - Use of this equipment adjacent to or stacked with other equipment should be avoided because it could result in improper operation.
+If such use is necessary, this equipment and the other equipment should be observed to verify that they are operating normally. - Use of accessories, transducers and cables other than those specified or provided by the manufacturer of this equipment could result in increased electromagnetic emissions or decreased electromagnetic immunity of this equipment and result in improper operation. - Portable RF communications equipment (including peripherals such as antenna cables and external antennas) should be used no closer than 30 cm (12 inches) to any part of the device, including cables specified by the manufacturer.
+Otherwise, degradation of the performance of this equipment could result. - Other devices may interfere with this equipment even though they meet the requirements of CISPR. - Use of portable or mobile communications devices can degrade the performance of the equipment. - This equipment is not intended for use in residential environments and can possibly not provide adequate protection to radio reception in such environments.